This iced pumpkin spice latte recipe is easy to make and way better for you than store-bought. Plus, it's only 5 ingredients!

 Expert Tips

-You'll likely have quite a bit of pumpkin puree left over (because you usually buy it in a 400ml can).
+You'll likely have pumpkin puree left over (because it usually comes in a 400ml/14 fl oz can).

 FAQS